jjhorton/Pico_Pmod/README.md

 # Software

-## Host Example Software
-These are some examples that I have written to make use of the Host board with my existing PMod accessories that I have around.
+These are some examples that I have written to make use of the Host board with my existing PMod accessories that I have around, these are two examples from Mouser which can be purchased, they are a [Seven Segment Display]() and a [8 way switch]().
+These simple examples can be found in the Software Folder, are written in `C` and require the Pico SDK to be able to build them.

-## Seven Segment display

-## Input and Output example

-# Licensing
+These Software examples currently target only the board Pico Pmod Board, pins need to be changed for them to work with the RP2040 Board.